For data engineers, the effort required to wrangle access policies grows exponentially as the complexity of data security increases.

 A Guide to Automated Data Access

 In Databricks Using ImmutaDownload Ebook

-Why Has Your Approach to Managing Data Access Failed?
+Why Has Your Approach to Managing Data Security Failed?

 - Granularity: Most databases only have table-level controls.
 This means you have to create new tables or views in order to provide granular access to data.
 This is because you’re beholden to your database’s native access control capabilities, or lack thereof.